Alfred Verhaeren

-Alfred Verhaeren (Brussels, 8 October 1849 – Ixelles, 10 February 1924) was a Belgian painter known for his portraits, interior scenes, architectural paintings and still lifes.
+Alfred Verhaeren, full name Alfred Jean Baptiste Marie Verhaeren (Brussels, 8 October 1849 – Ixelles, 10 February 1924) was a Belgian painter known for his portraits, interior scenes, architectural paintings and still lifes.
+He was an active member of various avant-garde artist groups in Belgium.
 He participated in the second wave of Belgian Realism and was later influenced by Impressionism.

 Life

-Alfred Verhaeren was born in Brussels.
-He was the cousin of the poet Émile Verhaeren.
-He studied at the Académie Royale des Beaux-Arts of Brussels under Jean-François Portaels and Louis Dubois.
+Alfred Verhaeren was born in Brussels as the son of Louis Eugène Henri Gérard Verhaeren, commissioner at the Ministry of Finance. and Marie Nathalie Crabbe.
+He was a second cousin of the poet Émile Verhaeren.
+His father placed him with a prominent architect where he trained in drawing up plans and designs.
+Driven by his keen interest in art, he abandoned the architect's office to enroll at the Académie Royale des Beaux-Arts of Brussels where his teachers included Jean-François Portaels and Louis Dubois.
 He studied still lifes by the old masters to perfect his technique.
+In 1872, he exhibited a still life in Brussels, which was purchased by King Leopold II of Belgium.